Příbram statues

 Příbramské sochy - obrázek 1236

-The monument of Antonín Dvořák in front of A. Dvořák Theatre in Příbram was unveiled on 3 May 2004 at the festive opening of the traditional Antonín Dvořák Music Festival.
-It is a cast of the three-metre statue that stands in front of Rudolfinum in Prague.
-The riverbank near Hořejší Obora – Dvořákovo nábřeží – also bears the composer’s name.
-The bust is the work of the major Czech sculptor Ladislav Šaloun, who created it for the pantheon of the National Theatre at the beginning of the 20th century.
-The monument in Příbram was unveiled in September 1929.
+The monument to Antonín Dvořák in front of the A. Dvořák Příbram was unveiled on 3 May 2004 on the occasion of the opening of the traditional Antonín Dvořák Music Festival.
+It is a cast of a three-metre high statue that stands in front of the Rudolfinum in Prague.
+The embankment at Hořejší Obora - Dvořák's Embankment - also bears the composer's name.
+The author of the local bust is the prominent Czech sculptor Ladislav Šaloun, who made it at the beginning of the 20th century for the pantheon of the National Museum.
+The Příbram monument was unveiled in September 1929.

 Příbramské sochy - obrázek 1241

-We end our journey once again in the Příbram theatre, this time in its foyer.
-Two monumental stucco relievos are displayed on the two opposite walls.
-The figure of the blacksmith working at his anvil in cubist style shapes is a dynamic display of strength, determination and effort.
-Unlike the first relievo, the figure of a muse on the opposite site is realistic.
-The muse is skipping, holding a violin and bow in her hands.
-Jan Lauda (1898–1959), a representative of the so-called social art and cofounder of the New Group is the author of both relievos.
-However, Lauda died shortly before completing the relievos and his son finished the work.
+Our journey ends again in the Příbram theatre, this time in its foyer.
+On two opposite walls there are two monumental stucco reliefs.
+The figure of a blacksmith working on an anvil is rendered in cubic shapes; it is a dynamic scene showing strength, determination and effort.
+On the opposite side is the figure of the muse, which, unlike the first relief, is rendered realistically.
+The Muse is depicted in a jumping position, holding a violin and bow.
+The author of both reliefs is Jan Lauda (1898-1959), a representative of the so-called social art and co-founder of the New Group.
+However, Lauda died just before the completion of the reliefs, and his son completed the work.